Vonng/pigsty/docs/PGSQL-PITR.md

-# Backup & Point-In-Time-Recovery
+# PGSQL Backup & Point-In-Time-Recovery

-Pigsty uses [pgbackrest](https://pgbackrest.org/) for PITR backup & restore.
+> Pigsty uses [pgbackrest](https://pgbackrest.org/) for PITR backup & restore.

 In the case of a hardware failure, a physical replica failover could be the best choice. whereas for data corruption scenarios (whether machine or human in origin), Point-in-Time Recovery (PITR) is often more appropriate.